WaylandM/fly-food-robot/bookdown/03-raspi-setup.Rmd

 ## Network configuration
 The small screen of the pitft makes using most applications quite tricky.
 Therefore the first thing we should do after installing the image is configure networking, so that we can access the raspberry pi remotely using ssh.

-To set a static IP address for the ethernet adapter, add the following lines to ```/etc/dhcpcd.conf```:
+To set a static IP address for the ethernet adapter, edit the following lines of ```/etc/dhcpcd.conf```:

 ```
 interface eth0